 Victorian style wooden gates

-As I mentioned, usually any bespoke gates we manufacture are based on sketches or pictures we receive; this time we already had the picture, as we had already made the gate pictured ourselves; as well as this, we also received a sketch (below left) from our customer with (a little bit of detail!) of heights of rails and widths required on.
-The more detail we get the better, both for pricing the job as it makes the costing more accurate, and then manufacturing the gate more striaght-forward if the customer decides to go ahead.
+As mentioned, usually any bespoke gates we manufacture are based on sketches or pictures we receive; this time we already had the picture, as we had already made the gate pictured ourselves; as well as this, we also received a sketch (top) from our customer with (a little bit of detail!) of heights of rails and widths required on.
+The more detail we get the better, both for pricing the job as it makes the costing more accurate, and then manufacturing the gate more straight-forward if the customer decides to go ahead.

 It’s quite an intricate gate to make with the turned pieces in the top section and the cut out panels in the lower section, but as with anything, the first thing to do is to make the outer framework of the gates, as this then gives you all the relevant sizes for the infills in the top and lower sections of the gates.

 Image A shows the gate framed up dry, not as yet glued; by this stage the timber is all smooth planed and jointed (our favorite through wedged morticed and tenon joints – don’t settle for anything less!); from this we get the sizes of the turned pieces in the top section and the panel sizes in the lower section, along with the infill uprights in the middle section.